This website uses cookies to enhance the user experience.

 There are two main types of apps you can build:

-Power Apps and SharePoint: A Popular Combination
+Power Apps and SharePoint: A Natural Pairing

 Power Apps vs Power Automate: What's the Difference?

 Power Apps is about the user interface.
 It's what people see and interact with.
-Power Automate, on the other hand, is about workflow automation: it runs in the background, automating repetitive tasks like sending emails, updating records, or triggering actions.
+Power Automate is about what happens in the background — automating repetitive tasks like sending emails, updating records, or triggering actions based on conditions.
+We cover this in more detail in our Power Apps vs Power Automate breakdown, but the short version is: most effective solutions use both together.

 Is Power Apps Free?